 Now let’s look at that hard-core commuter that uses it daily.
 Has the oil been changed faithfully every 1,500 miles?
 What about the transmission fluid?

-Scooters also don’t like to be run with dirty fluids either.
+Scooters and mopeds don’t like to be run with dirty fluids either.

 The moral of the story here is really that you need to gauge how the scooter was used and cared for leading up to now.